lilSpeedwagon/factory/README.md

 }
 ```

-Building the solution with Release|x86 configuration.
+Building the solution with Release|x86 or Release|x64 configuration.

+GitHub Actions pipeline is configured to build, test and publish BeltScript binaries after every commit to master.

 ### Purposes
 The game is developed as a Master Degree project in educational purposes.